PHYS3888/Tutorial_AstroClassification/README.md

 The amazing _Kepler_ light curve time series that we will be analyzing today takes a brightness measurement every 29.45 minutes.

+Note that this tutorial is based on current research within the School of Physics on using statistical models to classify Kepler data :cool:

 ## Background

-Today we'll focus on the problem of predicting a star's identity from the properties of its light curve.
+Today we'll tackle the problem of predicting the type of star from the properties of its light curve.

+:question::question::question: __Q1:__

+What type of problem is this:

-Is this problem a supervised or unsupervised problem?
+- Is it a supervised or unsupervised problem?
-Is it a classification or regression problem?
+- Is it a classification or regression problem?

-As shown in the plot below, there are seven different classes of object that we're interested in detecting (labels of each star are given in parentheses):
+There are seven different classes of stars that we're interested in detecting (class labels are annotated in parentheses):

 1. Detached binary (`'detached'`)
 2. Contact binary (`'contact'`)